 Do the Flyers PowerPlay have a schedule?

 Yes.
 We play twice a month on every other Saturday.
 The season starts in September and ends in June.
-We play our games at Neumann University in Aston, PA.
-Games are from 12:30-3pm.
-The full schedule with directions to the venue can be found on our schedule page.
+The full schedule with directions to the venues can be found on our schedule page.

 How can I join the Flyers PowerPlay?